Post

 figure 6 - runtime integer calculation method

-We can replace all calls to these functions with their return value using a publicly available .NET string decryption tool written by n1ght-w0lf2.
-This will aid in static analysis, allowing us to observe strings and constants in cleartext.
-Within the script, we will have to define the signatures for our three target functions:
+We can replace all calls to these methods with their return value using a publicly available .NET string decryption tool written by n1ght-w0lf1.
+This will make static analysis easier, allowing us to view resolved strings and constants within dnSpy.
+After defining the target method signatures within the decryption script, we can run python3 dotnet_string_decryptor.py C:\path\to\assembly.

 1